Permit to Work

 Cold Work

-This category of work permit is a blanket permit used for various processes that don’t involve fire or ignition systems.
-So, this is commonly used in chemical cleanups, working with the scaffolding, doing heavy lifting, and other similar tasks.
+A cold work permit is a blanket permit used for various processes that don’t involve fire or ignition systems.
+This is commonly used in chemical cleanups, scaffolding, heavy lifting, and other similar tasks.

 Get started with this free cold work permit template for your workplace.